ilebras/ilebras.github.io/teachoutreach.md

 # Graduate Climate Conference

-The GCC is a wonderful interdisciplinary conference
+The [GCC](http://gradclimateconf.mit.edu/) is a wonderful interdisciplinary conference for graduate students in the climate sciences.
+I served on the organizing committee in 2013.

 ---

 # Further teaching experience**

-* TA for PO

-* summer math course
+* **January 2016**: Designed and taught 3 lectures of an undergraduate short-course entitled ``Anthropocene'' Woods Hole, MA

+* **Fall 2013**: Teaching Assistant forIntroduction to Observational Physical Oceanography, MIT course 12.808 with Dr. Magdalena Andres and Dr. Jake Gebbie.
+MIT-WHOI Joint Program, MA

+* **Summer 2013 and 2015**: Taught nondimensionalization and scaling for graduate student summer math refresher, MIT-WHOI Joint Program, MA